CropCraft: A Procedural World Generator for Robotic Simulation of Agricultural Tasks: Results and Discussion

 On the other hand, synthetic images appear valuable for improving generalization.
 For instance, training only on a small subset of 20 \textit{Real Montoldre} images resulted in weaker performance on \textit{Real Steininger} compared to training on synthetic data.
 With a larger subset of 700 Montoldre images, cross-domain performance was comparable between real and synthetic training (73.8 for real data and 73.9 for synthetic), indicating that sufficiently large real datasets can also support generalization.
 However, models trained on \textit{Real Steininger} generalized poorly to \textit{Real Montoldre}, despite \textit{Real Steininger} being the larger dataset.
 In this case as well, training only on synthetic data led to better performance.
-A plausible explanation for the superiority of training on \textit{Real Montoldre} is that it provides greater variability, as its images were collected across different platforms and years.
-This diversity may better promote generalization compared to \textit{Real Steininger}.
+Moreover, the second-best results on both real datasets were obtained by training on a mix of synthetic and real data (Synthetic + 700 Real M. images), suggesting that synthetic images can enhance the robustness of models across domains, even when real data are available.